thomasfrosio/cet_toolbox/README.md

 ```

 ## Overview
 Run Motioncor2 one tilt-series at a time.
-The tilt-series is parallelized across the available GPUs (see **pp_mc_gpu** and **pp_mc_jobs_per_gpu**).
-This is the main advantage of this program, as it can correct an entire stack in a few seconds if you have high-end/multiple GPUs.
+The tilt-series are parallelized across the available GPUs (see **pp_mc_gpu** and **pp_mc_jobs_per_gpu**).
+This is the main advantage of this program, as it can correct an entire stack in a few seconds if one has high-end/multiple GPUs.

-Once the images from one tilt-series have been motion corrected, the stack will be create and aligned, and the defocus at the tilt axis will be estimated by Ctffind.
+Once the images from one tilt-series have been motion corrected, the stack will be created and aligned, and the defocus at the tilt axis will be estimated by Ctffind.
 This step is done in parallel of the main process running MotionCor2 and the number of stack allowed to be process at the same time is set by the number of motion corrected stacks or **pp_set_max_cpus** (default: nb of logical cores).
 - An on-the-fly mode is available (**--fly** or **pp_run_onthefly**) allowing to process data while it is being acquired by the microscope.

 ## Requirements